ghi-electronics/Documentation/software/tinyclr/tutorials/gpio.md

 ### Pin Interrupts
 Input events use interrupts (IRQs).
 Interrupts are only available on 16 pins at any given time.
 Of those 16 pins, the pin number must be unique.
 For
 example: PA1 and PB1 cannot both be used as interrupts at the same time.
 However, PA1 and PB2, or even PA1 and PA2, can be used simultaneously with interrupts.

+It is also important to consider what interrupt pins are used by the system's internal functions, such as WiFi and touch screen interrupt pins.
+These interrupts invalidate interrupts with the same pin number on any GPIO port.

-If your product design relies on interrupts, it is important to be very careful when allocating GPIO pins to make sure interrupts are available on all needed pins.
+If your product design relies on interrupts, be very careful when allocating GPIO pins to make sure interrupts are available on all needed pins.